Harvard-Neutrino/TAMBO-MC/README.md

 Here you can run 100k+ jobs.

 ### [4.1] Getting an OSG account.
+Everyone who needs an account should apply for their own account! https://portal.osg-htc.org/application

+They can list in the notes that they're working with the "Harvard_Delgado" project, and it will help streamline the process.
+The OSG people need to meet with any new users.
+If you have a large group who are all applying for accounts, we can set up one big meeting to get everyone onboarded as well.

 ### [4.2] Setting up OSG ssh for easy access
 Follow the instructions here for logging in via SSH key pair authentication: https://portal.osg-htc.org/documentation/overview/account_setup/comanage-access/.